Cervical Cancer Awareness – The Facts You Should Know

 - The Pap smear is available in many Nigerian centers.

-- It is recommended for women under 60 years, and involves taking tissue from the cervix via the vagina to determine if there are any changes that indicate possible future development of cervical cancer.
+- It involves taking tissue from the cervix (through the vagina) to determine if there are any changes that indicate possible future development of cervical cancer.

 The PAP smear does not diagnose cervical cancer, it is a screening test only.

-The test is best done 14 days before your next period to get clear results; and women are advised to avoid sexual intercourse and lubricants for at least 24 hours beforehand as these may affect test results.
+The best time for your test is 14 days before your next period to get clear results.
+To get clear results, avoid sexual intercourse and lubricants for at least 24 hours beforehand as these may affect test results.

 What happens after Cervical Cancer Screening?